-TERRADON is pleased to submit this Expression of Interest to provide professional engineering services to the WV Department of Environmental Protection, Office of Abandoned Mine Lands and Reclamation (WVDEP/AML) for the Mallory Refuse Pile Design project in Logan County, West Virginia.
+TERRADON is pleased to submit this Expression of Interest to provide professional engineering services to the WV Department of Environmental Protection, Office of Abandoned Mine Lands and Reclamation (WVDEP/AML) for the Mullens Portals design project in Wyoming County, West Virginia.

 TERRADON routinely provides the required services to WVDEP/AML throughout the state.
+Tim White, P.E. will serve as project manager for this project.
+Mr. White has AML design and construction experience.
+He will be assisted by John James, P.E. our Senior Geotechnical Engineer with over 35 years of experience.
 We have the technical, managerial and financial resources to provide these services at a cost favorable to WVDEP/AML.